Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

 If you have not already reached the login form through a specialized page, here you have an overview of the possible project applications.
+There are technical and scientific reviews of the project applications, which vary depending on the type of application.

 Since 2021, HPC at universities has been restructured by the NHR network.
 The network consists of nine centers, which operate the systems and offer